musnows/obsidian-ai-summary/README.md

 Once installed and configured, open a note with links to other notes.
 Then select the `Summarize referenced notes` command from the command palette.

+### Local Installation & Development

+To run this plugin locally, follow these steps:

+1. Clone this repository.
+2. Run `npm install` to install the dependencies.
+3. Run `npm run build` to build the plugin.
+4. Copy the `main.js`,`manifest.json` file to your `.obsidian/plugins/obsidian-ai-summary` directory.
+(If u don't sure where to put it, just create a new folder called `obsidian-ai-summary` in your `.obsidian/plugins` directory, or copy this repo to your `.obsidian/plugins` directory and run `npm run build`)
+5. Restart Obsidian.
+6. Open plugin settings and turn on the plugin.
+7. Try it out!

+In obsidian, you can use Ctrl+Shift+I (Windows/Linux) or Cmd+Option+I (macOS) to open the developer console.

 ## 💪 Example Usage

 The Obsidian AI Summary Plugin can be used to generate weekly summaries of your note.
 For example, if you create a weekly note called `2023-W01` with the following content: